 Ocean Tokyu Ferry - Tokyo to Tokushima

-I extended my Japan trip by two more weeks and decided to head to Shikoku using the overnight ferry.
-I’d taken this route before, but I was still excited.
-After hanging around Tokyo Station and grabbing some snacks, I took the bus to the ferry terminal.
-It was less crowded than last time.
+I extended my Japan trip by another two weeks and decided to head to Shikoku using the overnight ferry—a route I’ve taken before but was genuinely excited to experience again.
+After wandering around Tokyo Station and picking up a few snacks, I boarded the bus to the ferry terminal.
+Compared to my previous trip, the terminal felt noticeably less crowded, which made the whole process much smoother.

 Background